Estevefact/Estevefact.github.io/README.md

 - Midjourney: to generate some of the images.
 (The principals were done by artist Isabela Hernández)

 # Coming soon
-The poems embedding is also missing.
-This audios and images will be uploaded to youtube and added as a columns to the embeddings and also have a separate website where one can explore,comment, rate and subscribe to listen to this stories in a customized way with users and states.
-I'm also doing an embeddings for all the poems.
+The spanish Audios will be reproceced fixing the weird noises. it will take two weeks to update them.
+The poems embedding is missing.
+These audios and images will be uploaded to youtube and added as a columns to the embeddings and also have a separate website where one can explore,comment, rate and subscribe to listen to this stories in a customized way with users and states.
+I'm also doing an embeddings for all the poems that will Crate requests for the audios and data instead of having a monolith which Github Cannot support.
 I have without the audio for now, the poems and suggesting the most similar poems after the ones that you are reading.
 After that, the customization would be like adding their own voice or how they want the story to be like or how hard it is to read.
 All these stories are being made in an english speaking version which is not completetly great but is decent.

 # Contribute